jcervas/teaching/2025-2026/class-cmu-2025-84-309/syllabus.md

 # Assignment Details

-## Participation & Discussion (20%)
+## Participation & Discussion (25%)

 *Purpose*: Civic discourse, empathy, critical thinking
 *Objective Alignment*: 4, 6, 8

-- Active, respectful involvement in class discussions, including preparedness (e.g., completing readings) and thoughtful contributions.
+*Participation* (15%): Active, respectful involvement in class discussions, including preparedness (e.g., completing readings) and thoughtful contributions.
-- Can include small-group work and peer feedback.
-- Must be co-leader for one in-class discussion, including assigning readings, preparing discussion questions, and leading the class discussion.

-*Attendance & Participation* Regular attendance and active involvement form a significant part of your final grade (see grading section).
+*Attendance* (15%) Regular attendance and active involvement form a significant part of your final grade (see grading section).
 To recognize that occasional absences are sometimes unavoidable (e.g., for religious observance, job interviews, university-sanctioned events, or illness), attendance grades will be calculated using an exponential function.
 1–2 absences → mild penalty, 6+ absences → sharp drop (serious consequences).
 $$s(A) = 100 \cdot \left(1 - \frac{1 - e^{-kA}}{1 - e^{-kT}} \right)$$
-where $$k=0.1$$ and A is the number of absences and T is the total number of classes.
+where $$k=0.1$$ and $$A$$ is the your number of absences and $$T$$ is the total number of classes.

 If you must miss class, please notify me at least 24 hours in advance (unless it’s an emergency or sudden illness) so we can arrange a way for you to catch up.[^5]

+*Student Led Topics* (5%): Each student will lead one class discussion on a topic of their choice related to the course themes (along with several other students).
+This includes selecting readings, preparing discussion questions, and facilitating the conversation.
+The goal is to engage your peers in critical thinking and respectful debate.

 ## Weekly Reflection Journals (15%)